How to Make Your Smartphone Consume Less Data

 There are a few applications that eat up more data than the other ones.
-It is simple to check which of them are more damaging by tracking the data usage in your settings menu.
-Once you know which ones are causing the problem, you can try to find alternatives for them – other similar apps that use less data.
+It is simple to check which are more damaging by tracking the data usage in your settings menu.
+Once you know which ones are causing the problem, you can try to find alternatives for – other similar apps that use less data.

-In the case of maps applications, for example, you can go for Apple Maps instead of Google Maps.
+In the case of map applications, for example, you can go for Apple Maps instead of Google Maps.
 If you want to go more in-depth, you can decide what you mainly use an application for – if you only use Facebook for messaging, why not switch to WhatsApp?

 Change the Wi-Fi settings